-Infrastructure Agreements have been entered into by the principal developer with the Department of Main Roads and Queensland Transport.
-Infrastructure requirements under those agreements will be imposed as conditions of relevant development approvals relating to this sector.
+Infrastructure Agreements are also to be entered into by the principal developer with the Department of Main Roads and Queensland Transport.
+Infrastructure requirements of those State Government Departments will be imposed as conditions of relevant development approvals relating to this sector.